 Unlike ‘strip’ transplants, where whole chunks of skin are removed and grafted elsewhere, with FUE individual hairs are taken from the sides and back of the head and are implanted individually into the patient’s balding areas.

 The hair follicles that are transplanted are genetically-resistant against baldness so they will, in theory, continue to grow over your lifetime.
 This means, once transplanted, that hair isn’t going nowhere.

 How long does Follicular Unit Extraction (FUE) Hair Transplant take?

 A FUE procedure takes between three and eight hours, depending on the quantity of the follicle.
 After you have the procedure, initial signs of growth can take anything from three to four months due to the hair’s natural growing cycle.
 After 12 months there’s a 95% permanent ‘uptake’ (5% of hair follicles are always in a ‘resting’ phase).

 Does Follicular Unit Extraction (FUE) Hair Transplant hurt?

-Honestly, you’ll probably be pleasantly surprised because there’s no pain with the surgery, just a little discomfort.
+Honestly, you’ll probably be pleasantly surprised because there’s no pain with the procedure, just a little discomfort.
 The discomfort comes from being in the chair for up to eight hours for the entire process to be completed though you will get regular breaks.
 Don’t be worried about getting bored, our team will provide a tablet and at the same time our operating theater is equipped with cable TV and music.

 Local anesthesia may eventually hurt only during the very first five minutes, but really, it will be a very bearable pain.

-Post-op, you might experience some mild pain but nothing that your standard painkillers can’t manage for a few days, just like with any minor surgical procedure.
+Post-op, you might experience some mild pain but nothing that your standard painkillers can’t manage for a few days, just like with any minor procedure.

 Will there be a scar?